-The transaction logs backup is performed in the following way:
+The transaction log backup is performed in the following way:

 - Veeam Backup & Replication launches the parent backup job by schedule.

-- The parent backup job creates an image-level backup of a Microsoft SQL Server VM and stores it on backup repository.
+- The parent backup job creates an image-level backup of a Microsoft SQL Server VM and stores it in a backup repository.

 - Veeam Backup & Replication detects what databases currently exist on the Microsoft SQL Server and maps this data with the information kept in the configuration database.
 This periodic mapping reveals the databases for which Veeam Backup & Replication must process transaction logs during this time interval.